ocupop/dartlang.org/src/_pages/tools/index.md

   See [dartfmt](https://github.com/dart-lang/dart_style#readme)
   to learn how to manually run the code formatter for the Dart VM.

-Also see the Tools documentation for your Dart technology.
+Also see the tools documentation for your Dart technology.
 [Dart VM]({{site.dart-vm}}/tools/) |
 [Flutter]({{site.flutter}}/setup/)